snadi/conflictsAnalyzer/README.md

 restart eclipse

-6.1 - if you have problems with groovy compiler mismatch do this right click on project’s folder -> groovy-> fix compiler mismatch problems right click on project’s folder -> maven -> update project
+6.1 - if you have problems with groovy compiler mismatch do this

+right click on project’s folder -> groovy-> fix compiler mismatch problems

+right click on project’s folder -> maven -> update project

 7- import featurehouse

-import->general-> existing projects into workspace select featurehouse folder click open, check that all 4 projects are selected (CIDE_generateAST, CIDE2_ast, fstcomp, fstgen, fstmerge), and click finish
+import->general-> existing projects into workspace

+select featurehouse folder click open, check that all 4 projects are selected (CIDE_generateAST, CIDE2_ast, fstcomp, fstgen, fstmerge), and click finish

 8-import conflictsAnalyzer

-import-> existing projects into workspace select conflictsAnalyzer folder, click open and then finish
+import-> existing projects into workspace

+select conflictsAnalyzer folder, click open and then finish

-9- fill properties files and run change projectList file with the list of projects you wish to analyze, following the file pattern with one project per line
+9- Edit properties files and run conflictsAnalyzer project

+Edit projectList file with the list of projects you wish to analyze, following the file pattern with one project per line

-change configuration.properties file with the following information:
+Edit configuration.properties file with the following information:

--gitminer.path, should be set to the path of gitminer project -downloads.path, should be set to the path where you want to download projects revisions -github.login, your github login
+-gitminer.path, should be set to the path of gitminer project

+-downloads.path, should be set to the path where you want to download projects revisions

+-github.login, your github login

 -github.password, your github password

 -github.email, your github email

 -github.token, your github token to allow your login to make multiple requests to Github's API.
 Instructions to get your token here https://help.github.com/articles/creating-an-access-token-for-command-line-use/

-change importpath and exportpath variables on resultscript.r with the following information:
+Edit importpath and exportpath variables from resultscript.r with the following information:

--importpath, should be set to the conflictsanalyzer folder -exportpath, should be set to where you want to store the html with the results
+-importpath, should be set to the conflictsanalyzer folder

+-exportpath, should be set to where you want to store the html with the results

 run RunStudy.java class from conflictsAnalyzer project